hatsusato/bed/README.md

 - Syntax: `q` _reg_ _macro_ `q`
   - _reg_: any 1-byte character
   - _macro_: a string of zero or more characters excluding `q`
-    - _macro_ can contain `q` character within the following instructions: Direct, Quote, Execute Macro, Repeat, Comment, Invoke Function.
+    - _macro_ can contain a character `q` only within the following instructions: Direct, Quote, Comment, Invoke Function, Execute Macro, Repeat.
-    - _macro_ cannot contain function definition.
+    - _macro_ shall not contain function definition.
 - Semantics:
   - Register the instruction sequence _macro_ as a macro with the name _reg_ in the macro registry.
-  - The old macro with the name _reg_ in the macro registry is overwritten by the new macro with the same name.
+  - The previous macro with the name _reg_ in the macro registry is overwritten by the new macro with the same name.
   - Macro recording does not affect the current state of the VM, except for the macro registry.

 #### Execute Macro (`@`)